SkygearIO/features/features/42-cloud-function-log-isolation/api.md

 ### Listing cloud functions

 When calling this action, Skygear Server returns a list of all cloud functions that can be invoked from the client side.
-Currently cloud functions except AuthProvider is invokable.
-AuthProvider is special because it is consists of multiple functions in a single AuthProvider.
+Currently the following cloud function types are invocable: hook, timer and lambda.
+More design is needed to support auth provider because it is consist of multiple functions.
+Handler can be invoked directly by calling the handler.

-On the server side, the list of all cloud function is stored in a struct called Registry.
+On the server side, the list of all cloud function is stored in a struct called `registrationInfo`.
+The `registrationInfo` is per-plugin.
+But the result from `cloudfunc:list` should aggregate info from all plugins.

 Request: